 2020 Centurion Lounge Reopening Plan

 Starting with the Centurion Lounge at Philadelphia International Airport (PHL) and the Centurion Lounge at Seattle Tacoma International Airport (SEA) on October 5, 2020, American Express has also announced additional reopenings for select locations with target reopening timeframes of October 2020 and end of 2020.
 Prior to the COVID-19 pandemic, this year had a lot of promise for being a tremendous year for additional Centurion Lounge locations.
 Just days prior to the global shutdown, American Express held a grand opening of the newest pre-COVID location at Los Angeles International airport (LAX).
 Picking up where they left off, American Express just opened the brand-new Centurion Lounge at John F. Kennedy International airport (JFK) on October 9, 2020, in addition to the Philadelphia and Seattle locations.
 We believe that the strategy American Express is using to reopen their lounges mirrors where the air travel has picked up and where airlines see travel demand going into the holiday season.

 - CLT - Centurion Lounge Charlotte - reopened in October 2020

-- DFW – Centurion Lounge Dallas – reopening in the coming days
+- DFW - Centurion Lounge Dallas - reopened in October 2020

 - HKG - Centurion Lounge Hong Kong